-If you are deciding to get married and buy yourself a home – You probably will fall in the category of a first- home buyers.
+If you are deciding to get married and buy yourself a home – You probably will fall in the category of a first-home buyer.

 By definition, first home buyers are those people who purchase a principal residence for the first time.
 As a new buyer, both excitement and anxiety rule the state of your mind.

-This blog will answer all the queries that has a potential to blow your mind.
-It will guide you and explain you the entire home buying process so that you enter the market with confidence.
+This blog will answer all the queries that have the potential to blow your mind.
+It will guide you and explain to you the entire home buying process so that you enter the market with confidence.

 Definition of First-Home Buyer